miladvafaieenezhad/msvsdwcomp/week 3/Task_week_3.md

 ## week 3
 1. Create a ring oscillator and perform pre-layout using xschem or ngspice  <br>
 2. Ring oscillator Post-layout characterization
-3. utilising the ring oscillator in OpenRoad.
+3. Utilising the ring oscillator in OpenRoad.